-The Veterans History Project contains video and audio interviews of those who served in World War II, the Korean War, the Vietnam War, the Persian Gulf War, post 9-11 conflicts, and civilians who supported them.
-The collection includes documents, photographs, and other artifacts pertaining to the military service of interviewees.
+The Veterans History Project oral history collection contains video and audio interviews of veterans who served in World War II, the Korean War, the Vietnam War, the Persian Gulf War, the Global War on Terror, and civilians who supported them.

-The interviews preserved at the Kenan Research Center are created in partnership with the Library of Congress Veterans History Project, an initiative of the American Folklife Center.
-The Atlanta History Center is a founding partner and has collected over 700 interviews of veterans in Metropolitan Atlanta with the invaluable assistance of the Atlanta Vietnam Veterans Business Association and the Atlanta Branch of the Association for the Study of African American Life and History.
+The interviews preserved at the Kenan Research Center are created in partnership with the Veterans History Project, an initiative of the Library of Congress American Folklife Center.
+The Atlanta History Center is a founding partner and has collected over 800 interviews of veterans in Metropolitan Atlanta with the invaluable assistance of the Atlanta Vietnam Veterans Business Association and the Atlanta Branch of the Association for the Study of African American Life and History.